 Eliminating student debt should be a priority for all borrowers.
-Student loans are a huge source of stress, and the interest adds up quickly.
+Student loans not only cause significant stress but also accrue interest rapidly.

-Paying off student loans early is a worthwhile goal, but aggressive repayment comes with a cost.
-A singular focus on student debt can cause borrowers to miss other financial opportunities and may lead to some mistakes.
+While paying off student loans early is a commendable goal, aggressive repayment comes with its costs.
+Focusing solely on student debt may cause borrowers to overlook other financial opportunities and make mistakes.

-Today we will discuss ways to avoid repayment mistakes, prepayment penalties, and cover strategies to incorporate early student loan repayment with your other financial goals.
+Today, we will discuss ways to avoid repayment mistakes, prepayment penalties, and strategies to incorporate early student loan repayment into your overall financial goals.

 The good news for student loan borrowers who are ready for aggressive debt elimination is that prepayment penalties should not be a concern.